A late Mason Lino drop goal clinched a stunning Wakefield Trinity comeback against local rivals Castleford Tigers.

 Powell put the recovered Jowitt - who had been missing since sustaining a leg injury in the Challenge Cup at Huddersfield Giants - in at full-back, while Cam Scott, who moved onto the wing to mark his 100th career appearance, Mike McMeeken and the returning Josh Griffin all started against their former club.

-As for Cas, Danny McGuire, who was given his Super League debut by Powell at Leeds Rhinos in 2001, brought in new loan signings Hugo Salabio, from Hull FC, and Jordan Dezario, from Catalans Dragons, into the 17 start from the bench, with Qareqare coming into the 13.
+As for Cas, Danny McGuire, who was given his Super League debut by Powell at Leeds Rhinos in 2001, brought in new loan signings Hugo Salabio, from Hull FC, and Jordan Dezario, from Catalans Dragons, into the 17 start from the bench, with Qareqare coming into the 13 for the first time this season.

-And that proved a great decision as the winger seemed unstoppable in the first 40 minutes - a half which proved frenetic right from the get-go as Zac Cini broke after being found by the influential Rowan Milnes, but he was tackled into touch by Jowitt and Tom Johnstone.
+And that proved a great decision as the winger seemed unstoppable in the first 40 minutes - a half which proved frenetic right from the get-go as Zac Cini broke after being found by Milnes, but he was tackled into touch by Jowitt and Tom Johnstone.

-Jowitt was in the thick of the action as he then prevented a try by collecting a Milnes but he was tackled in his own goal area.
-However, Wakey learned their lessons from last week’s early chaotic goal-line drop-out at St Helens, and won the ball back off the short goal-line drop-out, with Jowitt’s own grubber to end the set not quite reaching Johnstone.
+Jowitt was in the thick of the action as he then prevented a try by collecting a Milnes grubber kick but he was tackled in his own goal area.
+However, Wakey learned their lessons from last week’s early chaotic goal-line drop-out at St Helens, in which they lost 26-14, and won the ball back off the short goal-line drop-out, with Jowitt’s own grubber to end the set not quite reaching Johnstone.

 That ended when Cas’ Judah Rimbu was held up but, in the same set, Milnes kicked high on the last with Wood jumping highest and spinning over the line to make it 0-8.

-It was end to end stuff as Wakey came into life again with Jowitt finding Scott who was tackled before Cas survived.
-And their defence was rewarded with a quick attack, as Milnes kicked over the top to set Qareqare scampering clear.
+It was end-to-end stuff as Wakey came into life again with Jowitt finding Scott who was tackled and Cas’ defence was rewarded with a quick attack, as Milnes kicked over the top to set Qareqare scampering clear for a third try.

-The Tigers, with just one win from their opening seven games, had suddenly found their bite.
+The Tigers, with just one win from their opening seven games before this, had suddenly found their bite.

-It was a dominant performance which belied their sluggish start to 2025.
+Despite Milnes missing a hat-tricks of difficult kicks, it was a dominant performance which belied their sluggish start to 2025.
 And it was a half full of positive firsts.
-It was the first time they have led at the break since the opening day against Hull KR.
+It was the first time they had led at the break since the opening day against Hull KR.
 It was the first time they had scored three tries in the first half of a game.
 And it was the first time they had kept a team to no points at the end of the half-time hooter.

-But Trin, who were strong in the second half last week, proved so again this week.
+But Trin, who were strong in the second half last week at the Totally Wicked Stadium, proved so again this week.

-Johnstone looked to start the comeback within the first five minutes but he was dragged down by Cini after running the full length of the pitch.
+Johnstone looked to start the comeback within the first five minutes of the restart but he was dragged down by Cini after running the full length of the pitch.

-They did get over with 20 minutes remaining when Smith squeezed through a gap to spark amongst the lively home support.
+They did get over with 20 minutes remaining when Smith squeezed through a gap to light a spark amongst the lively, now expectant, home support.

 Lino thought he was over but he was controversially denied by the video ref.
-But it didn’t matter as Jowitt went over in the very same set to make it 12-12.
+But it didn’t matter as Jowitt went over in the very same set to make it 12-12 after converting his own try.

-And Lino completed a stunning comeback with a composed drop goal to make it 13-12 with just four minutes to go and they held on to claim the Calder derby bragging rights - and their first victory here against Cas since 2013.
+Lino completed a stunning comeback with a composed drop goal to make it 13-12 with just four minutes to go and the Wakey celebrations of a first victory here against Cas since 2013 could begin when Daejarn Asi’s on-the-hooter drop-goal floated narrowly wide.

+The Tigers won’t have to wait long to try and seek revenge, with the pair reacquainting in just 18 days time for Magic Weekend in Newcastle.

 Wakefield: Jowitt, Scott, Hall, Pratt, Johnstone, Pitts, Lino, McMeeken, Hood, Rodwell, Nikotemo, Griffin, Cozza